 GOHS conducts desktop reviews of all grantees as a means of ensuring compliance with state and federal regulations.
 By the 20th of each month during the grant cycle, grantees are required to submit a monthly progress report and financial claim documenting the previous month's activities.
-Claims must be accompanied by a confirmation page signed by the Authorizing Official and Project Director or a stated alternate.
-Beginning in FFY 2008, electronic signatures will be accepted with claims to expedite the claim process.
-Currently, reimbursement for claims is delivered within 45 days from receipt of the claim.
+Beginning in FFY 2008, GOHS accepted electronic signatures to expedite the claim process.
+Currently, reimbursement for claims is delivered within 45 days from receipt of the claim and programmatic reports.
 Grantees may choose to receive their funds by a mailed check or via an electronic funds transfer (EFT).